-Creating the notification, in notifyMe(), is accomplished in four steps:
+Creating the notification, in notifyMe(), is accomplished in a handful of steps:

-- Create a Notification object with our icon, a message to flash on the status bar as the notification is raised, and the time associated with this event - Create a PendingIntent that will trigger the display of another activity (NotifyMessage) - 3.
-Use setLatestEventInfo() to specify that, when the notification is clicked on, we are to display a certain title and message, and if that is clicked on, we launch the PendingIntent - 4.
+- 1. Create a Notification object with our icon, a message to flash on the status bar as the notification is raised, and the time associated with this event - 2.
+Create a PendingIntent that will trigger the display of another activity (NotifyMessage)

+- 3. Use setLatestEventInfo() to specify that, when the notification is clicked on, we are to display a certain title and message, and if that is clicked on, we launch the PendingIntent - 4.
 Update the "number" associated with the notification - 5.
+Specify a vibration pattern 500ms on, 200ms off, 200ms on, 500ms off - 6.
+Include FLAG_AUTO_CANCEL in the Notification object's flags field - 7.
 Tell the NotificationManager (obtained in onCreate())to display the notification